Complaints Against Attorneys

 Very often, the amount of money a lawyer handles for a single client is quite small, or will be held for such a short period of time that it cannot earn net income for the client.

-However, when these small sums or short-term funds belonging to clients are placed in a single, interest- or dividend-bearing trust account, the funds collectively earn income in excess of costs that the financial institution forwards to the State Bar of California.
+When these small or short-term funds belonging to clients are placed in a single, interest- or dividend-bearing trust account, the funds collectively earn interest that the financial institution forwards to the State Bar of California to support nonprofit legal aid organizations that provide civil legal aid to indigent and low-income people, seniors and persons with disabilities.